 If I just enjoy this flower as a pretty brush, I may not crawl down on the ground to take pictures for hours.
 Because I spent my time with it, I then got to appreciate its details and its hidden beauty.
 Fiesta makes me think of Celebration, Fireworks and July the 4th.
 Fanfare reminds me of the adornment behind a crowned chair, a royal and majestic presentation.
 Confetti simply makes me smile from the heart and feel like in cloud nine.

 And, check out the rolls of ‘yarns’ that were yearning for life.
 The ‘Yarns’ were gradually become ‘Needles’ and the needles bring us the sea of joy and the spirit for celebration.

 I have often given myself a challenge, make common uncommon.
-Come up a good flower image regardless how common or ordinary the flower looks.
+Come up with a good flower image regardless of how common or ordinary the flower looks.
 Flowers are all beautiful depending how we present them to the eyes of the beholders.